celery/celery/CONTRIBUTING.rst

 * ``bash``

-    To enter the docker container like a normal shell
+    To enter the Docker container like a normal shell

 * ``make test``